taih304/Linux-Shell/Platforms interaction/Jenkins/Implementations.md

 To setup a Pipeline: **New item** -> **Pipeline** -> **Advanced Project Options** -> **Pipeline**.
 In **Definition**, choose **Pipeline script**.

-Take this script to print out a string when building that pipeline:
+Take this script to print out a string when building that pipeline and run shell command pwd:

 ```groovy
 pipeline {